 Then there are guys who are in it for the long haul.

-They are the guys who write the most intense blogs for the longest period of time.
+They are the guys who write the most intense blogs for long periods of time.
 Then the blog becomes fodder for a book.
-Most guys write for a while then disappear into monogamy or kids… or boredom with only speaking to pseudonymous guys online: I’m likely to disappear at some point; I don’t make money doing this, will never start a coaching business, and will probably run out of stuff to say.
+Most guys write for a while then disappear into monogamy or kids… or boredom with only speaking to pseudonymous guys online: I’m likely to disappear at some point; I don’t make money doing this, will never start a coaching business, and will run out of stuff to say.
 Yes, there is daily outrage against men in the news, and I’m prone to writing about that, but I think I will quit due to diminishing returns.
+There is only so much news outrage before outrage fatigue sets in.

-The long haul guys are Krauser, Tom Torero, Blackdragon, probably some other guys I’m not aware of (although Blackdragon is writing more about relationships and less about game as such).
-Leave comments with others I’m leaving out.
+The long haul guys are Krauser, Tom Torero, probably some other guys I’m not aware of… leave comments with others I’m leaving out.
 For them game seems like a total life practice and purpose, not a phase.
-Seduction is their art.
-Or their demon.
+Seduction is their art… or their demon.

 Psychological explanations about declining long-term game motivation, loneliness, and a desire for substance are easy to dismiss as “blue pill” thinking, but I don’t think all of psychology is “blue pill.”
 I don’t even think the drive to pair-bond, which most people experience in various ways, is BP.
 Many BP guys suffer from oneitis because they can’t do any better, but some RP guys get tired of the game, of female bullshit, and the tedium of the chase.
 Even the joy of sleeping with a new chick can become a drug.
 Drug metaphors are common in game.
 Drugs can lead to abuse and the need for abstention and, ultimately, recovery.